9 Reasons Homes Don’t Sell on a Hot House Market

 9 Reasons You’re Having Trouble Selling on a Hot House Market

-A hot house market isn’t hot for everyone.
+A hot housing market isn’t hot for everyone.
 As a general rule of thumb, if your home isn’t move-in ready, you may still have trouble selling.
 As we’ll see, only half or so of the topics on this list are renovation or repair issues.
 So buckle up for a few curveballs you might not have considered!

 Location (…location, location)